 “From the ‘cutting edge’ frontier, which already reached far into the Ohio River Valley, to the outskirts of its seaboard cities the United States was in 1815 chiefly an agricultural country.
 Commerce, largely sea-and-river-borne, was organized and directed by the merchant capitalists residing in a few cities along the Atlantic coast.
 This American economy of the nineteenth century might best be described as extractive-commercial in character.
 It is true that the beginnings of industrial growth were already discernible.
 But in this land of continental expanses only revolutionary developments in the techniques of transportation and communication would make possible that almost explosive rush of industrial expansion which characterized the later decades of the century.”

 As a result, the first railroad in America, the Granite Railway (which later became the Old Colony and Newport Railway), was built in Massachusetts in 1826 and many more were built over the course of the 19th century.
-In the second phase of the industrial revolution, the first subway in America, the Boston subway, was built using the same technology.
+In the second phase of the industrial revolution, the Boston Subway, which was the first subway in America, was built using the same technology.

 Impact of the Industrial Revolution on Massachusetts Inventions: